 Sodium does not include pantry salt; for reference, ⅛; teaspoon kosher salt per serving averages 240mg (10% DV).
 Not a significant source of trans fat.
 Packed in a facility that handles all major food allergens* and gluten. *Milk, Eggs, Fish, Crustacean Shellfish, Tree Nuts, Peanuts, Wheat, Soybeans.

 - Strip the parsley leaves from the stems; coarsely chop the leaves.

-Prep and cook the tomato sauce
+Make the tomato sauce

-- Cut the olives in half.
+- Cut the olives in half, checking for any pits.

 Cook the meatballs

-Make the cauliflower “couscous”
+Prep and cook the cauliflower “couscous”